noahouna/Linked-List/README.md

 With LC3tools, convert all files to .obj by assembling to run

-sort.asm is an assembly implementation of the bubble sorting algorithm.
-The program sorts an array of 16 2's complement integers that starts at x32F0 in memory and ends at x32FF in memory.
-It does not matter if the integers are positive, negative, or zero.
+sortll.asm is an assembly implementation of the bubble sorting algorithm.
+The program sorts a linked list of exam scores with the first node at x3200 in memory and terminated by a null value (x0000).
+The program works on any linked list starting at x3200 with the exam scores being greater than or equal to 0.